CommunismGoose/Rust-Calculator/README.md

 # Rust-Calculator
-simple calculator i made in rust to run you can either go to calculator/target/release and use the binary file titled calculator in there or you can recompile the code yourself from calculator/src/main.rs
+simple calculator I made in rust recompile by using rust on the file in src